nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 customer delete [INDEX] (-f)
 ```

-In the event that there are unfulfilled orders by the contact that is being attempted to be deleted, a `-f` flag has to be added to the end of the command to confirm the command.
+In the event that there are uncompleted orders by the contact that is being attempted to be deleted, a `-f` flag has to be added to the end of the command to confirm the command.
 This is to prevent you from accidentally deleting orders unknowingly and leading to unhappy customers!

 #### `find` - Find contact
 Format: